dqops/dqo/docs/examples/data-validity/percentage-of-valid-currency-codes.md

 # Percentage of valid currency codes

+## Overview

-Column level check that ensures that the percentage of valid currency code strings in the monitored column does not fall below set thresholds.
+The following example shows how to verify that the percentage of valid currency code strings in the monitored column does not fall below set thresholds.

 **PROBLEM**